-Failure to obtain authorization when required may result in denial of payment for those services.
+Failure to obtain prior authorization when required may result in denial of payment for those services.
 The only possible exception for payment as a result of post-service review is if information is received indicating the Provider did not know nor reasonably could have known that the patient was a Molina Member or there was a Molina error.
-In those cases, a medical necessity review will be performed.
-Decisions, in this circumstance, will be based on medical necessity.
+In those cases, a medical necessity review will be performed based on medical necessity.